 Internships with local Non-Governmental Organizations (NGOs)

 Want to volunteer or intern with grassroots organizations working on science-based conservation issues in Mexico?
-Professional Masters’ students and undergraduates have successfully conducted internships in Mexico through our lab in the past two years.
+Professional Masters’ students and undergraduates have successfully conducted internships in Mexico through our co-lab in the past two years.
 Part of their work has included data-gathering through informal interviews or surveys for their honor’s thesis and professional masters project, helping organize events and community-based meetings with fishers and other stakeholders, etc.

 Professional Masters Students